 What's the real cost difference between building UA in-house versus hiring an agency?

 The hidden cost of in-house is ramp time.
-A new hire takes 6 to 12 weeks to understand your app's unique users and competitive landscape.
+New hires need meaningful time to understand your app's unique users and competitive landscape before they operate at full effectiveness.
 Agencies already have frameworks and templates from managing similar apps, so they produce results in week two.
 Factor this efficiency loss into your cost calculation.

 - In-house: Higher fixed costs, lower variable costs as spend scales